therod/theminimalistcoder/app/data/articles/2015-08-25-ketogenic-diet.md

 ---
 title: "Getting lean on the Ketogenic diet"
-description: "The story about my journey of trying to lose 15 kilos of bodyweight."
+description: "Last year I decided to completely focus on my personal health.
+This is the story about my journey of trying to lose 15 kilos of bodyweight."
 created_at: '2015-08-25'
 updated_at: '2020-02-19'
 published: true